-- 25. Describe how the charter school will provide ongoing professional development to ensure that teachers have the capacity to deliver the educational program.
-Include a professional development plan, specifying a list of topics, for the first year of the charter term. - 26.
-Describe how the charter school will recruit credentialed teachers who are qualified to deliver the educational program, including any innovative components of the program.
+- 27. Describe how the charter school will provide ongoing professional development to ensure that teachers have the capacity to deliver the educational program.
+Include a professional development plan, specifying a list of topics, for the first year of the charter term. - 28.
+Describe how the charter school will recruit credentialed teachers who are qualified to deliver the educational program, including any key and/or innovative components of the program.
 Include the charter school's plan to provide new teacher professional development to support in the implementation of the charter school's specific educational program.